 No punches pulled.
 No sugarcoating.
 It’s time to be forearmed, forewarned and foresighted.
 It’s time to get…naked.

-Naked Tarot: Sassy, Stripped-Down Advice from the Cards will provide (for each card):
+Naked Tarot: Sassy, Stripped-Down Advice provides (for each card):

 - Body Parts/Systems and Health Issues

 Career Romance Parenting Spirituality

 And the Court Cards?
 Original, deep psychological profiles off all 16 cards, including correlations with MBTI/Keirsey, ANSIR, the Enneagram, StrengthsFinder 2.0 and more.

 Below is a sample chapter on the 8 of Coins.
 Want to read the Foreword, Preface and Advanced Praise?
 Click here.
 Or watch/listen to some interviews?
 Click here.

 8 of Coins - Do It Again.
 And Again.